Images and Media

 What kind of media can I include?

 This is up to you.
-Most authors choose to include images (photographs, artwork, or illustrations).
-A few authors have also chosen to play video through YouTube or Vimeo, embed audio clips, or attach downloadable PDF’s.
+Most authors include images (photographs, artwork, or illustrations).
+A few authors have also chosen to play videos through YouTube or Vimeo, embed audio clips, or attach downloadable PDFs.

 Can you help me find images?